Amin-MAG/My-Notes/English/My Own Personal Dictionary.md

     - Bomb disposal experts
 - The sale of something you own
     - To use every mean at their disposal to do something.
+- **At one’s disposal, at the disposal of** - To have the control of something
+    - He has several cars at his disposal.

 ## Diversify ⭐